 Cedar is a great siding material as it is naturally insect-resistant.
 It has been used as siding for well over 100 years and suits many different styles of architecture, from Georgian to Colonial to Dutch Colonial, and can be used to create ornate designs, like scallops, around a gable.

 Plywood siding, called T111 (and pronounced tee-one-eleven), looks like rough-sawn vertical planking.
 Plywood siding is good option that delivers structural stability along with protection from the elements.

 Composites or engineered wood have a relatively short life expectancy and well-documented history of failure.
-If you have composite siding, it’s not a question of if you’re going to have to replace your siding, but when.
+If you have older composite siding, it’s not a question of if you’re going to have to replace your siding, but when.
 If an overly anxious contractor drove the nails in a bit too far during installation, they pierce the outside surface of the siding and that lets water seep in.
 As a result, the siding tends to swell up and rot.
-While composites might do well in a dry climate, we wouldn’t recommend them for anyplace else.
+While older composites might do well in a dry climate, we wouldn’t recommend them for anyplace else.

 If you choose a composite product, stay green by looking for FSC-certified and urea-formaldehyde-free engineered wood to get strength and resilience without harmful off-gassing.

 It’s important to choose your home’s siding material carefully, since it is the one element that has the strongest visual impact.
-Considering your budget, the climate of your area, your visual preferences and your tolerance level for maintenance will help you arrive at the right siding option for your home.
+Considering your budget, the climate of your area, your visual preferences and your tolerance level for maintenance will help you arrive at the best siding option for your home.